 Cancun draws visitors from all over the world to its powdery sand beaches, turquoise Caribbean water, glorious food, and archaeological sites.

 You will not regret sprinkling these outstanding experiences in between beach time at your resort.
-This list was put together in partnership with the experts at Air France, who flies direct to Cancun from Paris.

 If you’re going to pick one archaeological site to visit, make it Chichen Itza.
 This UNESCO World Heritage site is one of the largest Mayan cities ever built and recently named one of the Seven New Wonders of the World.

 Its temples, stadium, observatory and other buildings lie between four major cenotes which were the city’s sources of water.
 Today, you can walk right up to the most famous Cenote Sagrado, which was used to sacrifice people to the gods.

 Chichen Itza is about 2.5 hours from Cancun and Riviera Maya each way.
 You can stop in the town of Valladolid for lunch and swim in Cenote Samulá before returning to your resort.